Carnivore Diet Macros, Food Lists & Meal Plans

 Keep in mind that with each of these meal plans, nutrition information is listed for meals only (no snacks), and serving sizes from the recipes are used as guides.
 The calorie and macro totals you see listed are relatively low and might be implemented if you are using the carnivore diet for weight loss.
 If your goal is weight gain, your food portions will be substantially larger.
 You are also likely to consume some snacks throughout the day.
 So your numbers could easily be higher than those listed above.

-Carnivore Diet Pros and Cons
+Pros and Cons of the Carnivore Diet

-Fans of this diet, including Shawn Baker, promote the diet’s health benefits, including diabetes and blood sugar control, weight loss, improved cardiovascular health, better autoimmune health, improved mental health, and more.
-This diet would be easy to follow due to its simplicity.
-It is also high in protein—a benefit for those trying to build muscle.
+• Great for building muscle.
+The diet is high in protein—a benefit for those trying to build muscle.
 And if you have extensive food allergies, this may be a better meal plan for you to follow since most allergies are to plant-based foods.

-However, there are clear drawbacks to the carnivore diet.
-The scientific evidence supporting the purported health claims is lacking.
-A 2021 survey-based report published in Current Developments in Nutrition backed some of the health claims, but the report was widely criticized because the data was inherently biased and the self-reported data had no system of independent checks.
-Other research, including a 2023 study published in the Journal of Cardiovascular Development and Disease, reported that the diet may increase cardiovascular oxidative stress and inflammation, which are independently tied to the development of cardiovascular disease.
+• Scientific evidence is lacking.
+A 2021 survey-based report published in Current Developments in Nutrition backed some of the health claims, but the report was widely criticized because the data were inherently biased and the self-reported data had no system of independent checks.
+(1)(3) Other research, including a 2023 study published in the Journal of Cardiovascular Development and Disease, reported that the diet may increase cardiovascular oxidative stress and inflammation, which are independently tied to the development of cardiovascular disease.(4)

+• May lack nutrients.
 In addition to the lack of scientific support, many nutrition experts question the diet simply because it lacks important nutrients that are primarily derived from plant foods, like fiber, vitamins, and some minerals.
 Also, the foods lack diversity, which may make the meal plan hard to stick to.

 If you are considering the carnivore diet, speak to your healthcare provider to see how eating animal-based foods might affect your current health.
 And remember that the best diet for you is one you can stick to.
-So evaluate the sustainability of this or any diet you are thinking about adopting to make sure it is a good fit for the long term.
+So, evaluate the sustainability of this or any diet you are thinking about adopting to make sure it is a good fit for the long term.

 Previous